igorwojda/android-showcase/README.md

 - `./gradlew :app:bundleDebug` - create an application bundle

 The following tasks cab be executed locally to make codebase compliant with the rules:
+- `
-- `./gradlew detektApply` - applies detekt code formatting rules to sourcecode in-place
+- ` - applies detekt code formatting rules to sourcecode in-place
 - `./gradlew spotlessApply` - applies code formatting steps to the source code in place.

 ## Design Decisions